White Box Penetration Testing: When Do You Need One?

 In this stage of the penetration test, more information is gathered but through different techniques, regardless of the information already gathered from the initial planning phase.

-The penetration tester looks for more information by scanning for vulnerabilities utilizing tools like Nmap.
+The assessor looks for more information by scanning for vulnerabilities using tools like Nmap.

 This may include but is not limited to known CVEs in the system, vulnerable versions, or third-party applications used by the target.